FranEnguix/colive/README.md

 - **agents** is a list of agents so we can set the agent name, avatar, starting position, etc.

 The file that contains the code of the agent is **entity_shell.py**.
 We have to place the code of the agents here, and agents will share the same behaviour.
 In order to have different agents with differents behaviours, we have to clone the agents' python files and run it with modified versions of **entity_shell.py** and **configuration.json** files.
 We have planned a simplified version in the future, so we will only need to set the name of the file that contains the code of the agent in **configuration.json**.

+### Run FIVE

+To run the IVE with the inhabitant agents you have to:
+1. Run the XMPP server.
+2. Run the FIVE server (Unity).
+3. Run the agents by executing the **launcher.py** file.

 ![Orange orchard IVE inside vision](examples/pictures/orange_orchard_field_2.png)